 Mona Aranea, Leon Gooberman, Marco Hauptmeier

-This research project focusses on interest representation of European Employers’ Organisations (EEOs) in the European Union (EU).
+This research project focuses on interest representation of European Employers’ Organisations (EEOs) in the European Union (EU).
 The project concentrates on those European collective bodies which represent employer interests, considering a wide range of issues in the areas of employment relations, labour and Human Resource Management (HRM).

-The project inquires as to how EEOs advance the interests of employers on the European-level, analysing the joint regulation and policy-making with labour unions in the European social dialogues, political representation and lobbying in the EU political system, service provision to members and their role in standard-setting.
+The project inquires as to how EEOs advance the interests of employers on the European level, analysing the joint regulation and policy-making with labour unions in the European social dialogues, political representation and lobbying in the EU political system, service provision to members and their role in standard-setting.